loadsmart/culture/practices/communication.md

 ### Slack Notifications

 It is common and useful to have Slack installed on our phones.
-With this we got the notifications as well.
+With this, we got the notifications as well.
 They are very useful when we are working, but they can be very unhealthy.
-Receiving notifications when you are out of your business time, will prevent you from disconnecting and resting.
-Within some time it will cause a lot of stress.
+Receiving notifications when you are out of your business time will prevent you from disconnecting and resting.
+Within some time, it will cause a lot of stress.
 That's why we recommend setting Slack to send mobile notifications during your business hours or for really urgent channels only.

 ### Slack Status